• Net Zero Banking Alliance

 • 100% renewable electricity sourced in Italy

 Our commitment to reducing our impact is not only reflected in our internal processes and strategies, but in the projects and activities we deliver to customers and the community.
 To guide these efforts and generate value, we have identified several areas of interest, from supporting the climate transition to reducing direct and indirect environmental impacts.
-Indeed, in 2021, we reached two important milestones.
-Firstly, gaining membership to the Net-Zero Banking Alliance.
-Secondly, reaching zero emissions for direct Scope 1 and 2 emissions for the financial year 2020/21.
+In 2021, we gaining membership to the Net-Zero Banking Alliance and also neutralized our direct emissions (Scope 1 and Scope 2) since 2019.

 Towards zero impact